-This is my fourth entry for Debbie’s, Travel With Intent blog, One Word Sunday Challenge and her topic this week is Triangle.
-Unfortunately I couldn’t post it earlier since I was at work all day today.
-So here it is!
-I hope y’all enjoy.
+This is my eighth entry for Debbie’s, Travel With Intent blog, One Word Sunday Challenge and her topic this week is Bridge.

 By whichever name you call it, Ram Setu or Adam’s Bridge, this site is equally sacred to the Abrahamic religions, especially to Islam and Christianity.
 The country of Sri Lanka is home to a famous peak considered harmoniously sacred by at least four religions – Christianity, Islam, Hinduism and Buddhism.
 There are myriad religious beliefs associated with the formation of the bridge.
 As per Ramayana, the Ram Setu was built under the guidance of lord Rama to facilitate the rescue of his wife Sita, who was held hostage in Sri Lanka after being abducted by demon king Ravana.
 Lord Rama built the bridge with the help of an army of Vanaras (ape like humans) led by Lord Hanuman, to cross over to Lanka and bring back Sita Mata.

 The 7,360 feet high peak is variously known as Adam’s Peak (the site where prophet Adam first set foot on earth) as well as Sri Pada (the sacred footprint left by the lord Buddha).
 Hindu belief, on the other hand, links the huge footprint to that of lord Shiva.
 The peak bears the unusual footprint measuring 5 feet 7 inches by 2 feet 6 inches.